marcinwalczak2/WritingPortfolio/README.md

 # Welcome to my Portfolio
-This is currently a work in progress.
-The anticipated end result is a fully functional static webpage portfolio that will list my portfolio, an About Me page, and a contact form.
+This is my Portfolio site, coded in HTML5 and CSS Gridm.